Last Updated on May 26, 2020 by The 'Noms.

 - 3 oz club soda or sparkling water

-Muddle the blueberries, basil leaves and simple syrup together in a shaker.
+Muddle the blueberries, basil leaves and simple syrup (or just basil simple syrup) together in a shaker.

-Add lemon juice and vodka and some ice.
+Add lemon juice, gin, limoncello and some ice.

 Shake to mix.